Virtual data room examples: what they look like and how to pick one

 Dealroom interface

 DealRoom sits at the intersection of virtual data room and M&A project management.
 It's built for deal teams that need to coordinate multiple workstreams - not just store and share documents, but manage tasks, track deal progress, and run due diligence checklists.
 It's used by private equity firms and corporate development teams that run multiple concurrent deals and need portfolio-level visibility.
 The data room functionality is solid and includes standard security and permissions features.
-If your main need is document storage and analytics during fundraising, DealRoom adds more complexity than you need.
+If your main need is document storage and analytics, DealRoom adds more complexity than you need.
 If you're a PE firm managing several deals simultaneously, the project management layer is genuinely useful.

 Ellty cta data room.